HuipengHuang/optimizer/README.md

-Python implementation of common optimizers.
+Python implementation of some architectures commonly used in machine learning.

 SGD.py is written based on the book 'deep learning'